NEWS! The Rosemary McLeish Poetry Prize Anthology 2021 is now available!

 ROSEMARY MCLEISH (1954-2020) was a Glasgow-born poet and Outsider artist.
-She completed a Masters degree in Creative Writing at Glasgow University in 2005, and her poetry has been published in magazines including Confluence, The Writer’s Cafe, Strix, Anti-Heroin Chic and in anthologies including several from Grey Hen Press, and Pendle War Poetry.
-She often displays her poems along with artworks in art exhibitions.
+She completed a Masters degree in Creative Writing at Glasgow University in 2005, and her poetry was published in magazines including Confluence, The Writer’s Cafe, Strix, Anti-Heroin Chic and in anthologies including several from Grey Hen Press, and Pendle War Poetry.
+She often displayed her poems along with her artworks.

-She has been nominated for the Pushcart Prize 2018, shortlisted in the Bedford Writing Competition 2018, shortlisted in the Saveas Writers’ International Writing Competition 2017 and was Runner-Up in the 2018 Poetry Book Society/MsLexia Women’s Poetry Competition with 'Red Rebecca' which is included in I am a field.
+She was nominated for the Pushcart Prize 2018, shortlisted in the Bedford Writing Competition 2018, shortlisted in the Saveas Writers’ International Writing Competition 2017 and was Runner-Up in the 2018 Poetry Book Society/MsLexia Women’s Poetry Competition with 'Red Rebecca' which is included in I am a field.

 Read an interview with Rosie on the Confluence website.